Wrike logo.

 • Value stream mapping: Effectively track how value flows to the customer and where time is lost.
 I turn to this technique when working with product or operations teams to reduce delays and nonessential steps.

-Go from process steps to execution
+How to go from process steps to execution

 Once you’ve mapped each step in process-mapping software like Klaxoon, the next challenge is turning that structure into real, ongoing momentum.
 That’s where Wrike comes in.